-Fungus gnats can be a particularly pesky houseplant or greenhouse pest.
+Fungus gnats are particularly pesky but common houseplant pests.
 They might be difficult to spot early on and multiply quickly.
-Fungus gnat larvae feed on the roots of plants, especially potted ones, which can cause plants to wither and die if the infestation isn’t addressed.
+Fungus gnat larvae feed on the roots of plants, especially potted house plants, which can cause plants to wither and die if the infestation isn’t addressed.
 Separately from the issues they cause beloved plants, they are just plain annoying to have around living spaces.
 If you’re looking to get rid of fungus gnats, you’ve come to the right place.

 What are fungus gnats?